VeraVarn/LahjojenMaailmaDemo/README.md

 Discover tailored gift suggestions with customizable filters on this e-commerce platform.
 Lahjojen Maailma showcases Finnish products to meet all your gift-giving needs.
 Our goal with this project was to create a visually appealing, user-friendly, and intuitive interface while exploring features for future scalability.

-This project is a demo developed during ICT Camp and is currently under development to transform into a fully-fledged business dedicated to helping gift-givers find the perfect present. !!!!
-Live demo can be visited here. !!!!
+This project is a demo developed during ICT Camp and is currently under development to transform into a fully-fledged business dedicated to helping gift-givers find the perfect present.
+[Live demo can be visited here](https://iridescent-otter-155402.netlify.app/).

 ## Collaborators